Mandarin-Medien/analytics2influx/README.md

 #### Time-Ranges

 ```
-// Fetch data from yesterday and send to Graphite
+// Fetch data from yesterday and send to InfluxDB
 analytics2influx
 ```

 ```
-// Fetch data from three days back -> today and send to Graphite
+// Fetch data from three days back -> today and send to InfluxDB
 analytics2influx 3
 ```